What is Play Therapy and When is it Relevant?

 “I have my own private practice.
 I don’t normally work over the summer or school term but since the pandemic children who would normally never be on my radar have been referred to me.

-"They are sensing the anxiety of this whole pandemic, they’re scared, they’re worried.
+"They are sensing the anxiety, they’re scared, they’re worried.
 A lot of them are presenting with nightmares so we are doing play therapy to work through that.

 “I got an email this morning from a parent of a previous client who said to me that her little girl, who is nine, is really engaged at home, she has loved being at home because school was her challenge and now she’s getting anxious knowing that school is coming back so she booked in for a few more sessions to start helping her to prepare herself for that impending back to school scenario.